Layout

 </div>

-To center containers by default, set the center
+To center containers by default, set the margin-inline

 }

-To add horizontal padding by default, specify the amount of padding you’d like using the padding
+To add horizontal padding by default, specify the amount of padding you’d like using the padding-inline

 }